 Please find the answers for your frequently asked questions below.
 Just click the question to reveal the answer.
 Use the questions topic filter to narrow the list.

 We are always accepting new patients.
 Please contact us to setup an appointment.

 If you are planning on visiting us for the first time, please allow 45 minutes for your initial appointment and you will need to arrive 10 minutes before your appointment time to complete some paperwork.
 Our aim at this initial appointment and any future appointments that may follow, is to identify the problem and start working on it to make you feel better.
 We will also work with you to identify ways in which you could improve your condition between appointments.

 What should I do if I'm going to be late to my appointment?

-Please call and let our receptionists know your estimated arrival time, but be aware that we may need to reschedule your appointment to another day.
+Please call and let our receptionists know your estimated arrival time, but be aware that we may need to reschedule your appointment for another day.

 How do I refill my prescription?